techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure Functions.md

 Gain some practical experience with Azure Functions.

-I decided to do the following:
+I decided to do the Quickstart Guide from Microsoft Learn: Create your First Function in VS Code.